Abranchini/ADA_Project/README.md

   - Analyse whether there is a pattern in the change of these 2 variables

 2. **Are some countries ignored in the news?**  Is the number of conflicts taking place in a country in relation with the number of mentions in the media depending on where the conflict has happened?

+3. **Are we emotionally predictable?** Can we observe patterns of emotions with respect to a country, religion or an ethnical group?
+Can we derive a model predicting emotions in case of a new conflict based on its specific features?

+4. **Do we have a saturation limit?** Does increasing number of conflicts make people feel worse and worse or is there some limit?
+Do we get used to a conflict with time and become less sentimental?

+  ### Fetching the data

+  From the GDELT dataset we fetch the following information from the "GKG":

+  - Url of the article mentioning the source
+  - Average Tone
+  - GCAM

+  ### Analysis

+  1. Addressing the subquestion: Does increasing number of conflicts make people feel worse and worse or is there some limit?

+  - Calculation the increasing number of conflicts:
+      1. Get the country from the url
+      2. Parse through the gkg files (in the time interval we wish) and get the events referent to a country.

+  - Possible limit of the emotions:
+      1. Get the average tone and the GCAM feelings referent to the events
+      2. Evaluate the emotions that we have for each of this event, observing how the media shows the events and if there are some insensibility or not after a threshold number of events.

+5. **Who is more emotional?** Do we see sensitivity differences between some countries?
+Do we see a trend towards more negative emotions over the years?

+## Questions for TAs
+In the GCAM column, the floating point average value (the ones that start with v) do not exist for all dictionaries in that event.
+There are a lot of c's, but not a corresponding number of v's.
+In the documentation this fact is not explained, wanted to know if they only computed the score for specific dictionaries